Just Transition

 EU Council Holds Exchange of Views on Post-2030 Climate Framework and 2040 Target

-The EU Council is preparing a major legislative package for late 2026 to operationalize the 2040 climate target, involving comprehensive revisions to the EU ETS, Effort Sharing, and LULUCF regimes.
-Businesses should anticipate tighter emission caps alongside new flexibility mechanisms, including the integration of domestic carbon removals and international credits into the compliance framework.
+The EU Council is preparing a major legislative package for late 2026 to operationalize the 2040 climate target through comprehensive revisions of the ETS, Effort Sharing, and LULUCF regimes.
+Businesses should anticipate tighter emission caps alongside new flexibility mechanisms, including the integration of carbon removals and international credits into compliance frameworks.

 data.consilium.europa.euEuropean UnionEuropean Union